Skip to content

 File: src/provider-shared.ts

-The ProviderAdapter interface (~18 hooks) abstracts all differences between Anthropic and OpenAI APIs:
+The ProviderAdapter interface (~18 hooks) abstracts all differences between the three provider APIs (Anthropic Messages, OpenAI Responses, OpenAI Legacy Chat Completions):

 HookPurpose